 - Remove the pin bones before smoking.
 This step will prevent you from having to pick out all the bones before making a dip.
 They can be removed with tweezers or you can cut the section of pin bones out which is faster but you lose a little bit of meat.

 - Smoke at a low temperature.
-We keep our Traeger at around 180-225.
+I keep our Traeger at around 180-225.
 Any higher and the fish will just cook too fast and dry out.

-- Brush the grill grates with an oil or cooking spray before putting the salmon on.
+- Brush the grill grates: Use an oil or cooking spray before putting the salmon on.

-- Let the fish sit in the refrigerator on a wire cooling rack for at least 12 hours after brining.
+- Let the salmon rest in the refrigerator.
+After the brine, place the fish on a cooling rack for at least 12 hours.
 This step is so important.
 It will create a layer or coating on the fish that will help trap moisture in.

 - Don't crowd the salmon.
 Make sure when you put them on the grill they are not touching.
 The smoke needs to freely move around the salmon on all sides.

-- The are cooked when the internal temp reaches 145 degrees but we have found the consistency is better when it temps between 165-170.
-Any warmer, you run the risk of it being too dry
+- Cook to 145-165.
+They are fully cooked when the internal temp reaches 145 degrees but have found the consistency and texture are better when it temps between 155-165.
+Any warmer, you run the risk of it being too dry.
+Smoke to your preferred taste.

-- Baste with maple syrup a few times during the smoking process.
+- Baste with maple syrup: Do this a few times during the smoking process.
 I learned this tip from Hunt Gather Cook and I love the added sweetness it gives the salmon.
 Just a very thin layer is all that is needed.
-And make sure its PURE maple syrup.
+And make sure it's PURE maple syrup.
 Imitation doesn't work.

 When smoking salmon you can use either a wet brine or a dry rub.
 Either one works great, but my preferred method is with a wet brine.